-What we call color is actually a section of the electromagnetic spectrum (a grouping of charged particles (energy) that move through space at a particular wavelength and frequency) referred to as visible light.
+Colors are actually a section of the electromagnetic spectrum (a grouping of charged particles (energy) that move through space at a particular wavelength and frequency) referred to as visible light.
 The average human eye can perceive wavelengths that are from about 390 nanometers long (violet) to about 700 nanometers (red).
 A nanometer is one billionth of a meter.

 Spectrum of visible light

-Sir Isaac Newton gave us the now familiar list of seven wavelengths of light that we can see: Red, Orange, Yellow, Green, Blue, Indigo (a wavelength of light roughly 420 to 450 nanometers long), and Violet.
-Children in school are sometimes taught to remember this list, from longest wavelength to the shortest, through memorizing the name "Roy G. Biv."
+Isaac Newton gave us the now familiar list of seven wavelengths of light that we can see: Red, Orange, Yellow, Green, Blue, Indigo (a wavelength of light roughly 420 to 450 nanometers long), and Violet.
+Children in school are sometimes taught to remember this list, from longest wavelength to the shortest, through memorizing the name "Roy G Biv."

-Were they always common?
+Were rainbows always common?

-While rainbows and their fascinating display of colors are common occurrences today it was not always so.
+While rainbows and their fascinating display of colors are common occurrences it was not always so.
 Evidence in the Bible highly suggests that water on the pre-flood earth came not by rain but by ground-based mists and fogs created by the Earth's near total tropical environment (see our article on why there was no rain before the flood).

-This absence of sufficiently sized water drops means that rainbows could not have appeared in the sky until AFTER the rains that brought the great flood.
-The token of God's promise never to destroy life again by a deluge was NOT borrowed from an already existing and commonly occurring event.
-God, instead, gave meaning to a phenomena of colors we call a rainbow.
+The absence of sufficiently sized water drops leads to the conclusion that rainbows could not have appeared in the sky until after the rains that brought the great flood.
+The token of God's promise never to destroy life again by a deluge was not borrowed from an already existing and commonly occurring event.
+He, instead, infused with meaning the phenomena of colors we call a rainbow.